James-JohnsonBE/demo/docs/deployment.md

    - Add Page CEWPS
    - Break page permissions:

-4. Add core groups to site permissions as necessary for each page (hint most of the pages are going to be restricted - to site owners/members, so don't do this until the role dashboard pages):
+4. Add core groups to site permissions as necessary for each page (hint most of the pages are going to be restricted - to site owners/members, so don't do this until the role dashboard pages).

+   1. All groups should be granted "Restricted Read" permission at the site level.
+   2. All groups should have the Site Owners group as the site owner, and membership should be visible to everyone.

    - External Auditors
    - Quality Assurance